kudobuilder/kudo/STYLEGUIDE.md

 ### Lint and Code Checks

 All code should pass the linter.
 For cases of intentional lint deviation, it is expected that:

 * The linter is configured with the new rule.
 * The linter is configured to ignore the case.
-* The case is documented in code
+* The case is documented in code.

 `make lint`